Job Processing on the Linux-Cluster

 Remarks on Memory limit

-Keep in mind that the default memory per job on the serial cluster scales with the number of allocated CPU cores.
-For example, if the job requests 50 percent of the CPU cores, it also gets 50 percent of the memory.
+Keep in mind that the default memory per job on shared partitions (serial cluster, cm4_tiny, cm4_inter) scales with the number of allocated CPU cores.
 If more memory is required, this has to be defined in the job via the "–mem" option.

 Please note: